-- (1) In the event that the authorised official has reason to believe that the condition of any problem building is such that steps should immediately be taken to protect life or property, he or she may take such steps as may be necessary in the circumstances without having to comply with any other provision of this By-law and may recover the costs incurred from the owner. - (2) In the event that the authorised official deems it necessary to act in terms of subsection (1) he or she may for the purposes of ensuring the safety of any person, by notice in writing order- - (a) the owner of a problem building to- - (i) remove, within a period specified in the notice, any person residing in or otherwise occupying such problem building; and

-- (ii) take reasonable steps to ensure that no person who is not authorised by the Municipality enters such problem building; and - (b) any person residing in or otherwise occupying a problem building, to vacate such problem building. - (3) A person may not enter or continue to occupy, use or permit the occupation or use of any problem building in respect of which a notice was served in accordance with subsection (2), unless he or she has been given written permission to do so by the Municipality.
+- (1) In the event that the authorised official has reason to believe that the condition of any problem building is such that steps should immediately be taken to protect life or property, he or she may take such steps as may be necessary in the circumstances without having to comply with any other provision of this By-law and may recover the costs incurred from the owner. - (2) In the event that the authorised official deems it necessary to act in terms of subsection (1) he or she may for the purposes of ensuring the safety of any person, by notice in writing order- - (a) the owner of a problem building to- - (i) remove, within a period specified in the notice, any person residing in or otherwise occupying or in use of such problem building; and - [subparagraph (i) substituted by section 7(a) of the Amendment By-law, 2024] - take reasonable steps to ensure that no person who is not authorised by the Municipality enters such problem building; - [subparagraph (ii) substituted by section 7(a) of the Amendment By-law, 2024] - (b) any person residing in or otherwise occupying a problem building, to vacate such problem building; and - [paragraph (b) substituted by section 7(b) of the Amendment By-law, 2024] - (c) take immediate steps necessary to remedy the health and safety conditions at the building. [paragraph (c) added by section 7(c) of the Amendment By-law, 2024] - (3) A person may not enter or continue to occupy, use or permit the occupation or use of any problem building in respect of which a notice was served in accordance with subsection (2), unless he or she has been given written permission to do so by the Municipality. - (4) The Municipality must affix a copy of the compliance notice at the main entrance to the building or in a clearly visible area in order to inform the occupiers of the building the requirements. - [subsection (4) added by section 7(d) of the Amendment By-law, 2024]